Likert Scale Definition

 - There is an option to choose “Neutral” as a response.

-- Individuals will have to choose within the specified option, so at times the real opinion of individuals are not shared.
+- Individuals will have to choose within the specified option, so at times the real opinion of individuals is not shared.

 Example of 5 Point Likert Scale